Opioid Overdose Prevention/Naloxone (Narcan) Initiative

 Where can I go for training and a prescription kit?

-Any pharmacist who has been trained and certified can prescribe and dispense Naloxone (Narcan).
-The pharmacist will educate the person requesting the Naloxone (Narcan) on its use.
-Additionally, your primary care provider (physicians, surgeons, PAs, APRNs, dentists, and podiatrists) would be able to prescribe Naloxone (Narcan) to you.
-Many programs providing treatment for substance use also have mechanisms in place to provide education and access (through prescriptions or kits) to Naloxone (Narcan).
-You may also check the National Locator of Narcan Providers.
+Any pharmacist who has been trained and certified can prescribe and dispense naloxone (Narcan).
+The pharmacist will educate the person requesting the naloxone (Narcan) on its use.
+Additionally, your primary care provider (physicians, surgeons, PAs, APRNs, dentists, and podiatrists) would be able to prescribe naloxone (Narcan) to you.
+Many programs providing treatment for substance use also have mechanisms in place to provide education and access (through prescriptions or kits) to naloxone (Narcan).
+You may also check the map of pharmacies with pharmacists approved to prescribe naloxone on the Department of Consumer Protection's website.

 Will I be arrested if I call 911 when there’s been an overdose?